Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 Sliders are used to set values throughout the app including the dynamic tool bar.

-To set a slider value: |
+| To set a slider value: |

 Tap the buttons on either side of the slider to step up or down in increments.
 Touch the slider then drag your finger for fine precision adjustments. |

-Double tap the middle of the slider to toggle between the default and previously set value. |
+| To reset a slider value: | Double Tap the middle of the slider to toggle between the default and previously set value. |

 Player View